leonardomartelotte/form-my-form/README.md

 - Pull Request: Create a pull request to propose your changes.

-- Review: We'll review your contribution and discuss it with you.
+- Review: I'll review your contribution and discuss it with you.

 - Contribute Respectfully: Be respectful and constructive in your interactions.